bohdangarchu/stargz-snapshotter/docs/delta-refresh.md

 3. **Refresh attrs on changed files.** Changed-file ids are surfaced as `DeltaResult.ChangedFiles`.
 After the reader swap, each affected node's `Attr` is reloaded from the new metadata reader and `NotifyEntry(name)` is sent on the parent so the kernel drops its cached dentry+attrs.
 Without this, `stat()` returns the v0 `Size` and the kernel clamps reads to the old `i_size`, silently truncating when v1 is larger.
 4. **Scope background fetch.** When `--with-background-fetch` is set, fetch only the changed/added chunk ranges, not the whole new blob.

-The reader-swap and lock structure are the same as the per-layer command.
-The on-disk cache format is unchanged.
+The on-disk cache format is unchanged across a refresh.

 `node.attr` is an `atomic.Pointer[metadata.Attr]` so the post-swap attr update is lock-free against concurrent FUSE handlers.